Marginalia

 return [c for c in clusters if len(c) >= 2]

 Why average-linkage over single-linkage (union-find): single-linkage causes chain-clustering false positives.
-Papers A-B similar, B-C similar, but A-C dissimilar — all merged into one cluster.
-Average-linkage ensures all members have high average similarity to each other.
-Threshold 0.78 is conservative — prevents merging marginal cases.
+Papers A-B similar, B-C similar, but A-C dissimilar, and all three get merged.
+Average-linkage requires high average similarity.
+Threshold 0.78 avoids borderline merges.

 Quality Scoring